-In more than 1,000 interviews with strategic practitioners, as well as, over 20 projects with various companies from diverse sectors in the context of ecosystems, our manager counterparts raised the question “How do we explain why to change?”
+While developing the Ecosystem Strategy Map in more than 1,000 interviews with strategic practitioners, as well as, over 20 projects with various companies from diverse sectors, our manager counterparts raised the question “How do we explain why to change?”
 In other words, the executives we worked with knew they had to do something to succeed in the upcoming ecosystem era, but they had difficulties finding words to effectively communicate “why change?” within their organizations.
 Thus, we started to identify the fundamental shifts that are triggered by ecosystems and translated them into a simple formula.
 Based on our research, we derived the new paradigm Ecosystem-to-Human (E2H) that we would like to explain for the first time in this article.

 The strategic importance of Ecosystem-to-Human (E2H)

 Our economy has revolved around making human lives easier and better.
 With specialization and trade, companies who served the human need directly (B2C) no longer sourced materials and produced consumer goods by themselves.
 They divided the creation of value by getting resources and prefabricated parts from suppliers (B2B).
 While this traditional categorization holds true today, the strategic ecosystem thinkers of tomorrow will have to undergo a paradigm shift to a new perspective: Ecosystem-to-Human (E2H).